Call: +44 (0)17683 71777 | Email

 English Lakeland Walks was founded by Alan Heppenstall and was taken over by Mark Sandamas in 2022.

-During much of the time I have lived and worked in this beautiful corner of England I have walked the fells and valleys, and in the process acquired a close knowledge of what to me is a uniquely wonderful area.
-I hope the routes I have chosen for English Lakeland Walks reflect the enthusiasm and passion I feel for them myself.
+During much of the time that both men have been living and working in this beautiful corner of England they have walked the fells and valleys, and in the process acquired a close knowledge of this uniquely wonderful area.
+We hope the routes we have chosen for English Lakeland Walks reflect the enthusiasm and passion we feel for them ourselves.

 Both the point to point tours described start in Windermere.
 Windermere is accessible by train, and the journey takes as little as four hours from London, and under two hours from Manchester (airport or city centre).
 The nearest airport is Manchester, which is well served by both European and North American cities.

 About the Walks

 The Heart of Lakeland is a 6 day/7 night journey of discovery through this magical landscape.
 It starts in Windermere and ends with a boat ride into Keswick, after visiting Hawkshead, Coniston and the valleys of Dunnerdale, Eskdale, Wasdale and Borrowdale.
 From Keswick the preferred choice is to hop on one of the regular buses, probably a double-decker, for the return to Windermere through the central Lake District.

 The Heart of Lakeland can be extended for a day to allow further exploration to take place in the valleys of Ennerdale, Buttermere and Newlands.